 Eye catching towers in lively blue and red colors drove my attention to this charming castle during my first visit to Vegas so I thought it would be romantic to book my own private chamber at Excalibur Hotel Casino this time.
 Plus, to be completely honest, I wanted to stay as close to Mandalay Bay convention center as possible, since I was attending the Supply Side West trade show there.
 How was my stay at Excalibur?
 Read on and see for yourself.

-Their weekly rate is quite affordable, however keep in mind the extra 29$ per night “resort fee” which will be added to your final receipt.
+The weekly room rate is quite affordable, however keep in mind the extra 29$ per night “resort fee” which will be added to your final receipt.
 The fee is common for all Vegas hotels and even for some motels.
 It includes Wi-Fi, fitness access and some other things not worth mentioning.
 But not the fridge – for that you have to pay extra.
 Yep, they surely know how to do business here …

 Location and access